Order of Glory (Armenia): Description of the medal

 Description and sample of the medal, sample of the certificate, description and sample of the medal plaque are approved by the President of the Republic of Armenia.

-The definition of the Order of Honor of the President of the Republic of Azerbaijan for 2014 was determined by the decree dated September 16.
+The definition of the Order of Honor of the President of the Republic of Armenia as determined by the decree dated September 16.
 The medal of honor is made of 925 sterling silver alloy with a diameter of 97 mm.
 It is a convex isosceles pentagon and all its rays are convex towards the center.
 The wings of the five-pointed star are covered with small pyramidal elements, and in the space between them there are ray-shaped figures.
 In the center of the medal is a circular platform covered with a tricolor coat of arms depicting the coat of arms of the Republic of Armenia.
 The edges of the coat of arms are surrounded by laurel leaves, and the area between the coat of arms and the laurel wreath is covered with white enamel.
 The medal is plated with 999 gold.
 The medal is numbered on the back.
 There is a special fastener in the middle of the back of the medal to attach it to the ribbon.
 The band is dark red, width: 110 mm.
 The bar of the medal is made of sheet metal measuring 25 mm x 10 mm.
 The rod is dark red, a rectangular base with an eight-pointed star is fixed in the center.